kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 - Structural metrics for response density and coherence
 - A full theory-prompt interface: [`10_phase_entry/`](./10_phase_entry/)

-If you're exploring **self-organizing language behavior** beyond prompt-response logic,
-you’re in the right field.

 ---

 ## 🧠 Research Overview

 We investigate how **language models begin to structure themselves** —
 not through instruction, but through **field dynamics** we call the *Phase*.

-Instead of measuring task accuracy, this work traces **non-verbal structural emergence** —
-patterns of delay, resonance, and recursive alignment
-that arise when a model begins to generate **through structure itself**.

 **Guiding principles:**